CLI Tests

 Running tests locally

-The CLI tests are run from the test/cli directory using make:
+The CLI test scripts are run from the test/cli directory using make.
+The fllowing will run all tests sequentially:

 cd test/cli